eolementhe/guide/guide.md

 ![workflow-editor-ingest-destination-complete](images/workflow-editor-ingest-destination-complete.png)

-Here we redirect all the source files to the `eole` folder, which is in the `test` folder.
+Here we redirect all the source files to the `origin` folder, which is in the `test` folder.
 And we redirect all the generated files to the `loudness` folder which is in the `test` folder.

 Result in the `File Library`: